Published on 1 April 2026

 If you have stored an official photo ID in your AGOV account (an AGOV identity verification without a Swiss e-ID), this identity verification is valid for five years.
 After that period, the verification must be repeated.
 Your AGOV account remains active; you will simply be invited to renew your identity verification.

 Even if you change your device — for example, your smartphone or FIDO security key — or the email address or account used for AGOV login, your AGOV account does not expire.
-Please keep your e-mail address up to date on agov.ch/me so that you can receive AGOV messages in case account recovery is needed.
+Please keep your email address up to date on agov.ch/me so that you can receive AGOV messages in case account recovery is needed.

 As AGOV does not manage affiliations (see FAQ 1.12), their validity period is administered in the respective target systems.